 Trial Purpose: To evaluate the safety, tolerability and preliminary efficacy of sub-retinally transplanted hRPCs in patients with advanced retinitis pigmentosa.

-Status: Phase IIa ongoing; data expected in H2 2019
+Status: Phase IIa is being expanded; data expected during 2021

 Randomised, placebo-controlled study of efficacy and safety of CTX cells in subjects with disability following ischaemic stroke (PISCES III).